Jacobs Vehicle Systems: Variable Valve Actuation

 Allows for real-time adjustment to valve opening and closing for precise control of valve motion.
 By creating a hydraulic link between the cam and the valve, VVA tunes the engine across its operating range.

 High Power Density

 Provides large displacement retarding power in small and medium displacement engines.
-HPD consists of two dedicated rocker arms and two collapsible bridges per cylinder, which enables a second braking event during each engine cycle.
+HPD consists of two dedicated rocker arms and two collapsible bridges per cylinder, which enables a second braking event during each engine cycles.